 - Preheat your oven to 350 F. Prepare ingredients.

-- Measure out aquafaba (liquid from a can of unsalted chickpeas or garbanzo beans) OR mix up flax egg by adding 1 tbsp flaxseed to 3 tbsp of water, stir and set aside for 10 minutes.
+- Measure out apple sauce or use aquafaba (liquid from a can of unsalted chickpeas or garbanzo beans) or use a flax egg by mixing up 1 tbsp flaxseed to 3 tbsp of water, stir and set aside for 10 minutes.

 - Coat the inside of two (6-inch round) cake pans with butter, coconut oil or a non-stick spray.
 Dust with cocoa powder.